vitorlfreitas/javascript-oop/Lesson02 - Objects/lesson02-part03.md

 ## Conclusion:

 Understanding that functions are objects in JavaScript opens up a world of possibilities.
-It allows us to write more expressive and flexible code, enabling advanced programming techniques like functional programming, callbacks, higher-order functions, and closures.
-Embrace this concept, and it will undoubtedly enhance your mastery of JavaScript.
+It allows us to write more expressive and flexible code, enabling advanced programming techniques like functional programming, callbacks, higher-order functions, and closures

-In conclusion, functions being objects in JavaScript is not just a quirk of the language; it's a feature that empowers developers to write elegant, efficient, and maintainable code.

-Understanding functions as objects is essential for writing clean, concise, and expressive JavaScript code.
-It enables you to leverage the full potential of the language and empowers you to write more flexible and modular programs.